xmodar/python-package/README.md

 This is a minimal python package for a CLI app with automated unit tests and continuous integration bundled using [poetry](https://poetry.eustace.io/).

+This project can take a lot of inspirations from [pendulum](https://github.com/sdispater/pendulum), which is made by the developer of poetry.

 ## Features

  - It has a [LICENSE](./LICENSE) file